decred/dcrdex/docs/wiki/Using BIson Wallet.md

 Read more about Decred's Governance in the [Decred Documentation](https://docs.decred.org/governance/overview/).

-## External Wallet Configuration

 ## Custom RPC Providers for EVM-Compatible Networks

 _This section of the wiki is only applicable to Ethereum and Polygon._

-EVM (Ethereum Virtual Machine) compatible wallets within Bison Wallet operate similarly to the native Bitcoin and Decred wallets.
-As with the other native wallets, private keys and accounts are derived from the Bison Wallet application's seed, ensuring that reinitializing the wallet from this seed will restore both the wallet and any associated token  wallets.
-The keys are exclusively managed by the application, and all transaction signing is securely processed through Bison Wallet.

-However, unlike the other native wallets, Bison Wallet leverages RPC Providers, which serve as the wallet's gateway to the respective blockchain networks.
+The native wallet Bison Wallet leverages RPC Providers, which serve as the wallet's gateway to the respective blockchain networks for EVM (Ethereum Virtual Machine) compatible assets.
 For example, many casual Ethereum users are familiar with Infura, which is the default RPC provider for popular wallets such as MetaMask.

 When setting up your wallets for EVM-compatible assets in Bison Wallet, it will use a default set of public RPC providers, which could become outdated or unreliable.
 We recommend that you specify the full path to a custom